giftyemefatechhub/sustainableproject/round/2023/weekly-log.md

 **Teacher activities**

-* Slides on "[Python Uunit tests and code coverage](https://gitlab.com/mikael-roos/oopython/-/blob/main/public/lecture/unittesting-in-python/README.md)" as an overall introduction to the concepts.
+* Slides on "[Python Unit tests and code coverage](https://gitlab.com/mikael-roos/oopython/-/blob/main/public/lecture/unittesting-in-python/README.md)" as an overall introduction to the concepts.

-* A walkthrough of the exercise "[Unit testing and code coverage in Python](https://gitlab.com/mikael-roos/oopython/-/blob/main/public/doc/unit-testing-and-code-coverage-in-python.md)" that will learn you the basics of unit testing and code coverage in Python.
+* A walkthrough of the exercise "[Unit testing and code coverage in [Python](https://gitlab.com/mikael-roos/oopython/-/blob/main/public/doc/unit-testing-and-code-coverage-in-python.md)" will learn you the basics of unit testing and code coverage in Python.

 * A discussion on [how to become a healthy team (part 2)](../../public/doc/hints-for-a-healthy-team-part-2.md).

 **Lectures**

-During this week you shall review the pre recorded lectures that also have reading instructions.
+During this week you shall review the pre-recorded lectures that also have reading instructions.

 * Lecture 6 - Introduction to Software Testing
 * Lecture 7 - Software Unit Testing